 CHF administered the 2019 Scholarship Survey & Impact Report in March 2020 to provide industry donors and stakeholders key insight into the overall career goals and expectations of students entering California’s homebuilding and construction industries.

-Thanks to the generosity of its benefactors and donors, CHF was able to offer scholarships to 81 students from construction-related academic departments in California community colleges, state schools and universities (the University of New Mexico and Cornell University being the only two non-California schools) ranging from $1,000 to $12,000 for a total of $162,500 in 2019 scholarship dollars offered.
+Because of the generosity of its benefactors and donors, CHF was able to offer scholarships to 81 students from construction-related academic departments in California community colleges, state schools and universities, ranging from $1,000 to $12,000 for a total of $162,500 in 2019 scholarship dollars offered.

 The full analysis of the scholarship findings are detailed in the report below, provided free to the public by the California Homebuilding Foundation: